 We couldn’t find your OneDrive folder

-When you get this message, and you click either on try again or set up OneDrive, it keeps looping.
-Meaning, even if you follow the wizard of Setup OneDrive, it still displays the error message.
-Some users have tried it all, i.e. uninstalling/reinstalling OneDrive, restarting the computer, selecting a different OneDrive folder location.
+When you get this message and click either on Try again or Set up OneDrive, it keeps looping.
+Meaning even if you follow the wizard of Setup OneDrive, it still displays the error message.
+Some users have tried it all, i.e., uninstalling/reinstalling OneDrive, restarting the computer, and selecting a different OneDrive folder location.
 So here is what I think would be the best solution to resolve the problem.

-You can always try removing the software, reinstalling it and adding the account again – but frankly, it may not help.
+You can always try removing the software, reinstalling it, and adding the account again – but it may not help.
 So go ahead, and try these.

-Type the following command, and click on OK button to execute it.
+- Type the following command, and click the OK button to execute it.

 The error should not appear anymore.

-Most of the users will have the default path which includes the Username with it.
-I would instead suggest locating the OneDrive Folder to a different drive or location.
-Once you have reset the OneDrive, I think it’s a good idea to relocate OneDrive folder to another drive.
+Most users will have the default path, including the Username.
+Instead, I suggest locating the OneDrive Folder to a different drive or location.
+Once you have reset the OneDrive, I think it’s a good idea to relocate the OneDrive folder to another drive.
 Again, it’s not a permanent fix.

 I hope the post was easy to follow and helped you resolve your Windows PC’s “We couldn’t find your OneDrive folder” issue.
 It can be fixed mainly by reinstalling OneDrive or changing the location, so take a backup of the critical files or ensure they are backed up.